FinucaneLab/pathway_analysis_kt/simulations/README.md

 #### Optional:

 Look at results using jupyter notebook and the ipynb scripts I have to plot p-value distributions and calculate FDRs.
+Quickly realizing I need to add functions to do the plotting/descriptions, have begun adding that to my ipynbs.

 #### **Critiques and Solutions** :